RModika/RModika/README.md

 ---

 ## 📁 Supporting Files
-Please see all supporting documents in the `assets/` folder in the repository.
+Please see all supporting documents are in the repository.

 ---